 (*If your family’s got a member with a really wild streak, they’ll love one of the newest additions to the LVC collection, Villa Kenia, which is just next door to Selwo.)

-Tivoli World (Tivoli.es) is perhaps the largest of the region’s theme parks and, with its count of over 300 rides and attractions, is undoubtedly one of the best things to do on the Costa del Sol with kids.
-Recently, ‘Tivoliandia’ was added to the park, which offers rides better suited for little ones and the elderly.
+Tivoli World (Tivoli.es) is a nicely-sized small theme park, with its count of over 300 rides and attractions, is undoubtedly one of the most popular things to do on the Costa del Sol with kids.
+Recently, ‘Tivoliandia’ was added to the park, which offers rides better suited for little ones and the elderly, and just outside the park gates you can pick up the Benalmadena ‘Teleferico’ Cable Car that runs to the top of the mountain.
+Once there, you can enjoy refreshments at the cafe or take in the fun Birds of Prey show.

-Unsurprisingly, there are rather a lot of water parks on the Costa del Sol, and they fill up daily during the summer.
-Outside of the height of summer they are much quieter as Spanish families tend not to bother with beaches and water parks in ‘cold’ months.
+Unsurprisingly, there are also some great water parks on the Costa del Sol open during the summer months, and they fill up daily.
+Outside of the peak July and August period they are much quieter as Spanish families tend not to bother with beaches and water parks in ‘cold’ months.
 Over in Torremolinos Aqualand (Aqualand.es) has the most extensive selection of slides to choose from.

 Malaga City with Children

 If you’re planning some time in Malaga city while on holiday there are lots of things to do as a family.
-Most of the art galleries hold fun classes on the weekends for over 5 year olds.
+Most of the art galleries hold fun classes on the weekends for over 5 year olds (in Spanish).
 The Pompidou Centre (Centrepompidou-malaga.eu) in particular is very good and has a room dedicated to pre-teens with all sorts of interactive activities built around learning about artists.

 Just a short walk from The Pompidou Centre is the giant Ferris Wheel on Malaga’s port.
 If you’d like to see Malaga, the coast and, if you’re lucky, Morocco from an air-conditioned pod 70 metres in the air then this is a good way to spend just under an hour.
 It opens at 11am and closes at midnight.